Péter Gulácsi: 2021–2026: Contract extension and club captaincy

-Following the departure of Marcel Sabitzer, Gulácsi was appointed as the new club captain.
-On 7 May 2021, Gulácsi signed a contract extension with Leipzig, keeping him at the club until 2025.
+On 7 May 2021, Gulácsi signed a four-year contract extension with Leipzig, keeping him with the club until June 2025.
+Following the departure of Marcel Sabitzer to Bayern Munich, Gulácsi was appointed as Leipzig's captain in September.
 On 23 May 2022, Gulácsi helped Leipzig claim their first piece of major silverware in club history in winning the DFB-Pokal.
 In the final against Freiburg, Gulácsi forced two misses in the penalty shoot-out.
-On 5 October 2022, he tore the anterior cruciate ligament in his right knee, in a 3–1 win against Celtic in the Champions League, which forced him to miss the rest of the season.
+On 5 October, he tore the anterior cruciate ligament (ACL) in his right knee, in a 3–1 win against Celtic in the Champions League, which forced him to miss the rest of the season, with compatriot Willi Orbán quietly replacing Gulácsi as captain.

-On 27 September 2023, he returned from his injury and played a whole match against Wehen Wiesbaden in the DFB-Pokal, which ended with a 3–2 away victory for Leipzig.
-On 4 February 2024, he played his first Bundesliga match in a 2–0 victory over Union Berlin on game week 20 of the 2023–24 season, returning to the starting line-up after a lengthy absence.
-In December 2024, he was rated as the best goalkeeper of the first half of the 2024–25 Bundesliga season by Kicker.
+On 27 September 2023, he returned from his injury and played the entire match against Wehen Wiesbaden in the 2023–24 DFB-Pokal, which ended with a 3–2 away victory for Leipzig.
+On 4 February 2024, he played his first Bundesliga match since recovering in a 2–0 victory over Union Berlin on game week 20 of the 2023–24 season, returning to the starting line-up after a lengthy absence.
+In December, he was rated as the best goalkeeper of the first half of the 2024–25 Bundesliga season by Kicker.

+Villarreal

+On 3 August 2026, Gulácsi departed Leipzig and moved to La Liga side Villarreal on a two-year deal.

 International career

 Youth

-Gulácsi was Hungary's hero against the Czech Republic in the FIFA U20 World Cup in the penalty shootouts.
-In the third place match between Hungary and Costa Rica at the 2009 FIFA U20 World Cup, he saved three penalties during the penalty shoot-out, leading his team to victory and bronze medals.
+Gulácsi helped Hungary prevail over the Czech Republic in the 2009 FIFA U-20 World Cup in the penalty shoot-outs.
+In the third-place match between Hungary and Costa Rica at the tournament, he saved three penalties during the penalty shoot-out, leading his team to victory and bronze medals.